The Community Infrastructure Levy (CIL) Process

 Step 4

-Upon receipt of the Form 6: Commencement Notice we will issue an acknowledgement letter and a CIL Demand Notice (and invoice details) detailing the amount of CIL payable and when it is due.
-If no-one has assumed liability to pay CIL before the Demand Notice is issued, the liability defaults to the owner(s) of the land and a surcharge will be due.
+If no-one has assumed liability to pay CIL before the Demand Notice is issued, the liability defaults to the owner(s) of the land and we will add a surcharge.

 Step 5

-Any changes of circumstances regarding the liability of the person or party who has assumed liability to pay CIL, means you should submit either Form 3: Withdrawal of Assumption of Liability or Form 4: Transfer of Assumed Liability as soon as possible and before the final payment of CIL is due.
+If there are any changes of circumstances regarding the person or party who has assumed liability to pay CIL, you should submit either Form 3: Withdrawal of Assumption of Liability or Form 4: Transfer of Assumed Liability.

 Step 6